 During your time here in the PSC program, you will learn more about who you are as a person and your ability to encourage and support others.
 As you work towards becoming a Professional School Counselor in the K-12 school setting, please take advantage of the many opportunities that are available to you, both on campus and off, that will help you develop your professional identity and competency as a counselor.
-We encourage you to become active in professional organizations such as the American Counseling Association, the American School Counseling Association, the North Carolina School Counseling Association, and the North Carolina Counseling Association.
+We encourage you to become active in professional organizations such as the American Counseling Association, the American School Counseling Association, the North Carolina School Counseling Association.